MenxLi/pody/docs/pody-cli.md

 # Pody client utility

 Pody client CLI utility is a command-line tool that allows you to interact with the Pody API.
-It act like `curl` but is more fiendly for Pody API.

 The utility is written in Python and can be installed using `pip`:

 ```sh